alexis-turpin-aws/workshop-batch-assets/Module3-CreateFirstAWSBatchJob/Module3.md

 	* **Key**: `stock`   **Value**: `AMZN`

 1. Click **Next**
-1. In the **Set your compute environment type** section, use `simulator-compute-environment` and leave the rest as default
+1. In the **Set your compute environment type** section, use `simulator-compute-environment` and select the service role and EC2 instance role created for you

 1. In **Configure your compute resources**, keep the defaults

+1. In **Set up your networking**, select the VPC workshop Batch and the private subnet

-1. in **Set up your job queue**, use `simulator-compute-environment` as the queue name:
+1. in **Set up your job queue**, use `simulator-job-queue` as the queue name:

 1. Finally, click **Create**